EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 }
 ```

 This is how we tell EF Core to build tables in our databse for our entities.
 You'll see later how we use those `DbSet`s to access the data in those tables.
-For now, let's create a migration script that we can later run to apply changes to our database.
+For now, let's create a [migration](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli) script that we can later run to apply changes to our database.
 Run the following to have EF Core create it for us:

 ```sh
 $ dotnet ef migrations add AddLookupTables
 ```

 Now take a loot at the newly created `Migrations` directory.
 It contains a few new files, but the one we care about right now is `Migrations/{TIMESTAMP}_AddLookupTables.cs`.
-In its `Up` method, it's got some code in there that will modify the databse structure when run.
-That's right, the EF Core tooling has inspected our project, identified the new entities, and automatically generated a migration script for us that creates tables for them.
+In its `Up` method, it's got some code that will modify the databse structure when run.
+The EF Core tooling has inspected our project, identified the new entities, and automatically generated a migration script for us that creates tables for them.
 Notice also how the tables and fields use the snake case naming convention, just as we specified with the call to `UseSnakeCaseNamingConvention` in `Startup.cs`.

 Now, to actually run the migration script and apply the changes to the database, we do: